gradgrind/fetrunner/gui/README.md

     SUBDIRS = src/src.pro src/src-cl.pro fetrunner/gui/fetrunner-gui.pro

+On Windows, further changes are necessary.
+To prevent a console being popped up every time `fet-cl` is run, the command-line version must be modified:

- - In `src/src-cl.pro`, remove cmdline from CONFIG:
+ - Copy `src/src-cl.pro` to `src/src-clw.pro` and remove cmdline from CONFIG in the new file:

     CONFIG += release warn_on c++17 no_keywords

-    This is necessary for Windows, to prevent a console being popped up every time `fet-cl` is run.
+ - Add the new file to `fet.pro`:

+    SUBDIRS = src/src.pro src/src-cl.pro src/src-clw.pro fetrunner/gui/fetrunner-gui.pro

 In addition, the `Go` language must be installed to compile the `fetrunner` back-end.
 The compilation of this back-end is easy.
 In directory `fetrunner/libfetrunner` run: